 The final deed is read and agreed upon and the balances due will be paid accordingly.
 Theses are; balance of the selling price to the vendor; the balance due to the Commissioner of Inland Revenue for stamp duty as well as between 1.5 and 2% Notary fees to the Notary Public.
 The keys to the property are then handed over and you become the new owner of the property.
 The Notary public registers the contract with the Public Registry.

-The Global Residence Programme replaces the High Net Worth Individuals (HNWI) Scheme, introduced in September 2011, which required much higher thresholds for non-EU foreigners to apply.
+The Global Residence Programme replaced the High Net Worth Individuals (HNWI) Scheme, introduced in September 2011, which required much higher thresholds for non-EU foreigners to apply.
 Under the old scheme, non-EU foreigners also needed to place a €500,000 bond with the government and an additional €150,000 per dependent, however this provision has now been removed, making the new residency scheme much more favourable and accessible to those interested in taking up residency in Malta or Gozo.

 Beneficiaries of a Special Tax Status under the Global Residence Programme (GRP) enjoy a flat rate of personal income tax of 15%, chargeable only on a remittance basis.
 Foreign source income received in Malta is subject to Malta tax only if remitted to Malta while foreign capital gains are altogether outside the scope of tax in Malta.

-Minimum tax under the present High Net-Worth Individuals (HNWI) Scheme has been reduced from €25,000 for the applicant (plus an additional €5,000 per dependent) to a minimum annual tax of €15,000 under the GRP, covering all dependents.
+Minimum tax under the previous High Net-Worth Individuals (HNWI) Scheme has been reduced from €25,000 for the applicant (plus an additional €5,000 per dependent) to a minimum annual tax of €15,000 under the GRP, covering all dependents.
 Local source income arising from business, investment or other economic activity held in Malta is subject to tax at 35%.

 Beneficiaries are not legally bound by minimum stay requirements.
 However, they are not permitted to spend more than 183 days in a calendar year in another jurisdiction.

-The new residence option enables non-EU foreign nationals who buy or rent a property in Malta and direct their income to Malta to benefit from a residence permit.
+This residence option enables non-EU foreign nationals who buy or rent a property in Malta and direct their income to Malta to benefit from a residence permit.

 The definition of dependents has been widened from that under the HNWI scheme.
 The age limitation of children (natural, adopted or in care) has been increased to 25.
 Dependents now includes brothers, sisters and direct relatives in an ascending line as long as it is shown to the satisfaction of the Director of Inland Revenue that these are dependents of the beneficiary of the GRP.
 Certain employees are also provided for including carers, butlers, personal drivers and other domestic staff in the employment of the applicant for the preceding two years.